 Also of interest is that Sterling Heights has more people living here who work in computers and math than 95% of the places in the US.

-The overall education level of Sterling Heights is somewhat higher than in the average US city of 21.84%: 27.02% of adults 25 and older in the city have at least a bachelor's degree.
+The percentage of people in Sterling Heights who are college-educated is somewhat higher than the average US community of 21.84%: 27.53% of adults in Sterling Heights have at least a bachelor's degree.

 Sterling Heights is a somewhat ethnically-diverse city.
 The people who call Sterling Heights home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Sterling Heights residents report their race to be White, followed by Asian.
 Important ancestries of people in Sterling Heights include Polish, Assyrian/Chaldean/Syriac, Italian, and Irish.

 Foreign born people are also an important part of Sterling Heights's cultural character, accounting for 26.17% of the city’s population.